Table of Contents

 Staffing Shortages and Turnover

-Campaigns often experience staffing shortages, particularly during peak periods of activity.
-To avoid this, campaign managers must anticipate potential turnover and develop a robust recruitment and training program.
-Retaining volunteers and staff through incentives and recognition is also crucial to maintaining morale.
+Staffing shortages often occur during peak periods of activity.
+Anticipating these challenges is key, and campaign managers should develop a recruitment and training program to avoid delays.
+Retaining staff and volunteers through incentives and recognition is also crucial to maintain morale and engagement.

 External Factors: Weather, Political, and Social Changes